RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 problem.
 Doing it like explained above does, of course, produce some sort of artifacts.
 Namely, we introduce a sort of frequency modulation by a random pulse wave signal.
 This random frequency modulation manifests itself as a sort of noise in the final output.
 The amount of this noise will depend on the particular setting of the desired cycle length $c$.
 If $c$ happens to be an exact integer, there will be no noise at all because the fractional part $c_f = 0$ is zero in this case and we will therefore produce cycles of length $c_1$ with probability $p_1 = 1$.
 Apparently, we will get the greatest amount of noise when $c$ happens to be halfway between two integers, i.e.
 $c = xxx.5$ and no noise at all when $c$ is an exact integer $c = xxx.0$.
+The amount of noise would vary as function of the fractional part of our desired cycle length.
+To have a consistent sound character of the oscillator, we don't want this.
+The amount of added noise should be the same regardless of how close to an integer our requested cycle length $c$ happens to be.

 The Refined Idea